immabridget/my-travel-olans/README.md

-# my-travel-plans
+# Travel Destinations

-Contains information on how I plan to travel.
+A simple app to keep track of destinations I'd like to visit.